marlomgirardi/better-ls/README.md

 ## How-to

-### Testing within the project repo.

-There is a feature called `find_project_root` that will run in place to find the closest `Cargo.toml` while in dev.

 ### Add icons

 Under config there is two files, `folders.yml` and `files.yml`.
 Both are used to map names to icons with the same structure: